 What to do if you are scared

-The most important thing I can leave you with though is that if you are going through a flare, know that it IS a flare and it's temporary.
+The most important thing I can leave you with is that if you're going through a flare, know that it IS a flare and it's temporary.

 Write Down Symptoms